Try & Buy From

 The Boy On A Horse introduces an eerie feeling of melancholy with a new piano motif, that leads on to more sinister work for strings.
 With The Wrong Clue and JJ Gites building to the downbeat and dark final act, with a warmer rendition of the love theme juxtaposed with more aggressive moments for the drive to Chinatown and the use of more unnerving piano, harp manipulations and closing with some deliriously giddy brass.
 The score signs off with the End Title for another chance to savour Goldsmith's memorable theme.

-Originally issued on LP, it was finally preserved on CD by Varese in 1995.
-Though annoyingly the album content was not re-sequenced so the irritating period source cues continue to interfere with the short running time of the score.
-A memorable moment in the Goldsmith canon that sadly missed out on the Oscar, but will be forever remembered as one of the truly great moments in film music.
+Originally issued on LP, it was finally preserved on CD by Varese in 1995 and later again as part of their CD Club.
+Finally in 2016 we have the definitive presentation courtesy of Intrada Records which presents the album content along with the full film soundtrack in a clean mono source, from the late composer's own archive.
+An incredible moment in the Goldsmith canon that sadly missed out on the Oscar, but will be forever remembered as one of the truly great film scores.